-Impacts on surrounding and more distant sensitive receptors will require standard mitigation measures including: bunding, buffering and vegetational screening to limit visual, noise and some dust impacts; wheel washing and dust dampening of open areas during dry periods; restricting the height of any structures on the site to a single storey to limit visual impact; noise suppression on equipment; possible use of conveyors to move material around the site to reduce vehicle noise and emissions.
-It is assumed that the road linking Hallsenna to the A595 used for access to the existing workings will continue to be used, in conjunction with any conditions restricting the times of day, number and routeing of movements to and from the site.
-In principal, this should not result in a worsening of impacts compared to those generated by the existing operations.
-Finally, it may be prudent to require phased working of the site so that the whole area is not exposed or excavated at the same time, in order to limit the visual impact (particularly from the National Park), providing this is logistically practicable.
+Impacts on surrounding and more distant sensitive receptors will require standard mitigation measures including: bunding, buffering and vegetation screening to limit visual, noise and some dust impacts; wheel washing and dust dampening of open areas during dry periods; restricting the height of any structures on the site to a single storey to limit visual impact; noise suppression on equipment; possible use of conveyors to move material around the site to reduce vehicle noise and emissions.

+It is assumed the existing workings use the road linking Hallsenna to the A595 for access and that this will continue to be used in conjunction with any conditions restricting the times of day, number and routeing of movements to and from the site.
+In principal this should not result in a worsening of impacts compared to those generated by the existing workings.